Christianity in the ante-Nicene period: Variations in theology

 The Ante-Nicene period saw the rise of a great number of Christian sects, cults and movements with strong unifying characteristics lacking in the apostolic period.
-They had different interpretations of Scripture, particularly different Christology—questions about the divinity of Jesus and salvation from the consequences of sin—and the nature of the Trinity.
+They had different interpretations of Scripture, particularly different Christology - questions about the divinity of Jesus and salvation from the consequences of sin - and the nature of (or existence of) a Trinity.
 Many variations in this time defy neat categorizations, as various forms of Christianity interacted in a complex fashion to form the dynamic character of Christianity in this era.
 The Post-Apostolic period was extremely diverse both in terms of beliefs and practices.
 In addition to the broad spectrum of general branches of Christianity, there was constant change and diversity that variably resulted in both internecine conflicts and syncretic adoption.

-These various interpretations were called heresies by the leaders of the proto-orthodox church, but many were very popular and had large followings.
+These various interpretations were called heresies by the leaders of the proto-orthodox church, just as the Proto-orthodox was considered heretical by the other variants.
+Many forms of Christianity were very popular and had large followings.
 Part of the unifying trend in proto-orthodoxy was an increasingly harsh anti-Judaism and rejection of Judaizers.
 Some of the major movements were: